Rebuilders of walls, restorers of streets

 “I was a little taken aback so I asked, 'This hat is not for you?’
 He told me, 'No, I already have one hat, I don’t need another.
 But I know some people who do’,” said Emma.
 “Dennis broke my heart and humbled me that day.
 His generous, caring, and selfless heart brought me to tears.“

-With his one hat, Dennis understood the true meaning of/p>/p>... [continue]
+With his one hat, Dennis understood the true meaning of need./p>/p>... [continue]